wv1317bq/hello-world/README.md

 Review:

 This article was organized and easy to read.
 Article had examples of all 5 techniques.
 Examples and tutorials were good.
-Tuturial showed how to write this code in step by step.
-This article also has comparison of all five techniques.
+It showed tuturial in step by step.
+It was easy to learn from article This article also had comparison of all five techniques.
 I really liked when they discussed about which one works best in different situations.
 I liked everything about this article.

+Everything was good in this article; however, i thought this article could be better if it discribed advanced version of 5 techniques.
+It will be better if they had video tuturial.